techmo-pl/dictation-client/cpp/README.md

     If not installed, from parent directory run: `sudo ./tools/install_boost.sh 4`

-    **Note:** the number at the end of the command above specifies number of parallel jobs, and should be set appropriately depending on the machine (eg. 32 on strong server machine, 1 on small virtualbox instance)
+    **Note:** The number at the end of the command above specifies number of parallel jobs, and should be set appropriately depending on the machine (eg. 32 on strong server machine, 1 on small virtualbox instance)

 - **gRPC** provided as `grpc_pkg`